sunfounder/picar-x/docs/source/python_face_detection.rst

 * `Cascade Classifier Training <https://docs.opencv.org/3.4/dc/d88/tutorial_traincascade.html>`_

-Next, let's focus on ``human_human face_detect()`` , which processes pictures in three steps:
+The ``human_human face_detect()`` function processes pictures in three steps:

 1. Convert picture to grayscale.
 2. Detect the human face on the grayscale image to obtain the bounding rectangle of the detected face.
-3. Draw a frame for the recognized object on the image.
+3. Draws a frame for the recognized object on the image.

 .. code-block:: python